roubachof/Xamarin-Forms-Practices/README.md

 ```

-Pfew, this a lot of copy paste on each of my VM, I will create a base VM for this, and all my VM will inherit from that.
+Pfew, this is a lot of copy paste on each of my VM, I will create a base VM for this, and all my VM will inherit from that.

 ```
 STOP NOW, just stop for the love of will ferrell.